andreas-mausch/andreas-mausch.github.io/posts/2023-03-29-gnupg/index.md

 This is very important.
 In the following steps, we are going to delete all keys from GPG, so you need to have a backup of your keys!

+Please be aware you should take precautions during this step to make sure your keys don't get stolen.
+For example disable network connections, bluetooth etc. and use a strong password.

 ### Reset password (optional)

+I case you do not want to use a strong password (for example when you fear you might forget it) and can make sure nobody gets access to the plain key files, you can reset your password from your key like this:

 ```bash
 gpg --change-passphrase 1111111190ABCDEF1234567890ABCDEF11111111